- demand the release of EndSARS protesters from police net.

-Climate activist Greta Thunberg, Co-founder of Black Lives Matter (BLM) Opal Tometi, America singer and actress, Alicia Keys, Kerry Washington and 62 others have signed an open letter to Mr Buhari.
+Climate activist Greta Thunberg, Co-founder of Black Lives Matter (BLM) Opal Tometi, American singer and actress, Alicia Keys, Kerry Washington and 62 others have signed an open letter to Mr Buhari.

-The letter also demand Buhari to release jail protesters and journalists, unfreeze protesters bank accounts and return their confisticated passports and government IDs.
+The letter also demands Buhari to release jail protesters and journalists, unfreeze protesters bank accounts and return their confiscated passports and government IDs.

 “Yet their peaceful requests were met with state-sanctioned violence and suppression, as your administration meted out unwarranted force against its own citizens.”

 Thousands of Nigerians stormed the street across the country in October demanding the disbandment of the country’s controversial Special Anti-Robbery Squad (SARS) and police injustice.